Skip to content ↓

 First Aid Provision at Co-op Academy Failsworth

 Co-op Academy Failsworth provides access to trained First Aid staff on site for all pupils and staff.
-We do not have a nurse but we do have access to the Local Authority School Nursing Team which we can refer to should we need advice or information for students.
+We do not have a nurse but we do have access to the Local Authority School Nursing Team, which we can refer to should we need advice or information for students.

 When a student starts on roll at Co-op Academy Failsworth we ask for all pre-existing medical conditions, GP details and any other relevant health information so we can provide the right medical assistance for each student that has specific medical needs/conditions to enable them to access the full school curriculum effectively.